 Becoming a Global Citizen

 In elementary school I was surrounded by hundreds of classmates who came from all over the world.
-This multicultural school was embraced by the Principal, Vice Principal, Teachers and secretaries who worked very hard at embracing all the different cultures and educating all the students on the variety of cultures through multicultural days showcasing the different foods, art, dances, theatre and languages.
-There was not one year that went by during my 8 years of elementary school that we did not celebrate the diversity, something that I thought was common place until I moved cities and changed schools.
-This celebration of diversity was an important part of my childhood as it allowed me to understand different cultures and to not be afraid to ask questions.
-It also allowed me to see that we are all people and although we can look different we all have special values and morals that need to be embraced.
-Without my positive experiences at school I know that my interests in other cultures may have withered and died.
+This multicultural school was embraced by the Principal, Vice Principal, Teachers and secretaries who worked very hard at embracing all the different cultures and educating the students about these cultures through multicultural days that showcased the different foods, art, dances, theatre and languages.
+To my recollection, during my 8 years of elementary school, not one year went by that we did not celebrate the diversity.
+This celebration was an important part of my childhood because it allowed me to understand different cultures and to not be afraid to ask questions.
+It also allowed me to see that we are all people and although we can look different we all have special values and morals that need to be embraced and understood.
+Without my positive experiences at school I feel that my interests in other cultures may have withered away.
 Instead I was left with a strong sense of being apart of a global community.

 Once I finished high school, I took some time to travel.
 My first journey was to Australia.
 I went to visit my relatives and to pass the days playing in the ocean.
 I had the pleasure of staying on a farm for a few days and was taught the ways of catching fresh water Yabbies using Kangaroo meat, minding the grass paddocks and how to shear sheep.

-A few years later I was offered an opportunity to go to China to teach English, an opportunity that I could not give up.
+A few years later I was offered an opportunity to go to China to teach English.
 I spent just over a month teaching children English through music and sports.
-Even though I was the teacher the students taught me a lot bout Chinese Culture, different foods and that my hair is “weird” – it got really puffy and big thanks to the humidity.
+Even though I was the teacher, the students taught me a lot about Chinese Culture, different foods and that my hair is “weird” – it got really puffy and big thanks to the humidity.
 These children also taught me about patience, what it means to be a teacher and how important education is.